derrickrung/nasa-takehome/README.md

 ## How To Run
+1. Download file contents.
-Open `index.html` in any browser (perferably later versions of Chrome).
+2. Open `index.html` in any browser (perferably later versions of Chrome).

 ## Notes
 - Since this was a 4 hour test, I didn't try to account for responsiveness nor cross-browser compatibility, although it should work for *most* browsers and versions.
 But I can revise it to account for those things if you would like.